-You need it high enough to cover potential medical bills – but the higher the cover limit, the higher your premium.
+You need your travel insurance for Crohn’s disease to be high enough to cover potential medical bills.
+But the higher the cover limit, the higher your premium.

 Will I need a letter from my doctor before I can travel?

-You may require a letter from your doctor stating you’re able to travel – you should check the terms of your travel insurance policy.
+You may require a letter from your doctor stating you’re able to travel.
+Check the terms of your travel insurance policy.

-Will a European Health Insurance Card (EHIC) help if I am travelling and have Crohn’s disease?
+Will an EHIC / GHIC help if I am travelling with Crohn’s disease?

 But it is not a replacement for travel insurance, and it will not cover you for treatment at a private hospital.